davidclough/node/_documents/javascript-guide/javascript-guide.md

 Capitalised letters are often used in ES5 as a crude way of indicating that users should not change the value of an object, i.e. constants.

-Avoid the `var PEP = PEP || {};` notation - this syntax says "if PEP has already been declared use that value otherwise set it to a new object" and, in this context, it only encourages liberal declarations of PEP all over the place.
+Avoid the `var PEP = PEP || {};` notation - this syntax says, "if PEP has already been declared use that value otherwise set it to a new object" and, in this context, it only encourages liberal declarations of PEP all over the place.
 Instead of plastering that line all over the place, secure in the knowledge that you will never overwrite it once created, prefer to ensure your code is organised.
 Just **make sure** that your namespace declaration is the first line in the first file of your code.
 It may be that you introduce a file which contains nothing more than your namespace declaration.

 Any code you subsequently write should then either be a property of your outer namespace object or nested within other modules or objects.
 If your code grows you could introduce sub-namespaces.